-The European Union’s education and training programme Erasmus was set up in 1987, with the aim of promoting cooperation and mobility between European institutions of higher education.
-Switzerland was an official partner of the program between 2011 and 2014.
+The Erasmus Programme was set up in 1987 with the aim of promoting cooperation and mobility between European institutions of higher education.
+Switzerland was a full member of the program from 1992 to 1995, and between 2011 and 2014.

-Erasmus+ consists of the so-called Key Action 1 “Mobility”, Key Action 2 “International Cooperation” and Key Action 3 “Policy Support”.
-While Key Action 1 is covered by the SEMP-interim solution, a participation of Switzerland in Key Actions 2 and 3 as a third party country is only partially possible or not at all.
-If you are interested in the participation in an international project, please contact the International Relations Office for further information about the internal procedure at UZH.
+Erasmus+ consists of three key actions: Key Action 1 “Mobility (mobility of learners and staff)", Key Action 2 “International Cooperation (partnerships for cooperation and exchange of practices)” and Key Action 3 “Policy Support (support to policy development and cooperation)”.
+While Key Action 1 is covered by SEMP, Switzerland's participation in Key Actions 2 and 3 as a third party country is only partially possible or not at all.
+Further information on the funding of international cooperation projects can be found here.